openhoat/servedown/README.md

   quotes: "“”‘’"
 ```

-Starts the doc server :
+Starts the servedown doc server :

 ```
 $ servedown
 ```

 ## Module

+If you prefer to embed servedown features into an existing express app, then use the provided middleware.

 ### Installation